JRGit4UE/radio-manager-connector/README.md

 The subscriber app is a *Node.js* application which *GraphQL* subscribes for analysis [jobs](https://google.com)

-To build the subscriber, open a shell, *cd* into this directory and execute:
+To build the subscriber, open a shell, *cd* into the *create_job* directory and execute:

 ```
 npm install